hetalang/heta-compiler/cli-references.md

 | -s, --silent || Run initialization in silent mode with default options. |

 #### Example

+The current working directory is "Y:\my-folder".
+We are going to create a new heta project creating subdirectory "test".

 ```
 $ heta init -f test
-Creating a template platform in directory: "Y:\qs3p-js\test"...
+Creating a template platform in directory: "Y:\my-folder\test"...
 ?
 Platform id test-platform
 ?
 Platform notes Temporal platform to test initialization
 ?
 Platform version v0.1.0